thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/RjCdoWD.png)

 SQL commands can get very long and writing them over multiple lines is extremely useful.
-However, the PostgreSQL REPL won't execute the command unless it ends with a semicolon `;`.
-It can be hard to know if the REPL is waiting or not.
-But the sure fire way you can tell is when the yellow equals sign `=` in the prompt changes to a yellow minus sign `-`.
+However, the PostgreSQL REPL won't execute a SQL command unless it ends with a semicolon `;`.
+The sure fire way you can tell the REPL is waiting for a semicolon `;` is when the yellow equals sign `=` in the prompt changes to a yellow minus sign `-`.
 See the above screenshot for an example.

 Just remember, SQL commands must be end with a semicolon `;`.
 So if you're wondering why your SQL command didn't work, check for the yellow minus sign `-`.
 And if you see it, type in a semicolon `;` and hit the `Enter` key.